umberware/the-way/the-way/readme.md

 ## @PathParam
 Will read pathparam of the request and put into method using the pathparam name (:param, :id...).
 Example above;

-## @RequestingUser
+## @TokenClaims
-Will decrypt the token getting the user of token, after that, will inject the user on the method.
+Will decrypt the token getting the data(claims) and will inject the TokenClaims on the method.
 Example above.

 ## @Header
 Will insert the request header received.